Blood Miller

-Virgil George "Blood" Miller was a college football player and track and field athlete for the Sewanee Tigers of Sewanee: The University of the South.
+Virgil George "Blood" Miller was an American college football player and track and field athlete for the Sewanee Tigers of Sewanee: The University of the South.
 He later went to Tampa.
 Miller was selected All-Southern in 1922 by Marvin McCarthy, sporting editor of the Birmingham Age-Herald, a year in which he drew praise for his work against Oglethorpe.
 He won the Porter Cup as Sewanee's best all-around athlete.